kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 `GraceTime`.
 In general, any step will have to execute within:
  * Remaining time: `GraceTime - <elapsed time in the previous steps>` if this value is >= 2.
- * Minumum time: 2 seconds if the previous value is <2.
+ * Minimum time: 2 seconds if the previous value is <2.

 This option can will take, in the worst case, `GraceTime + 8` seconds.
 The reason is simple: there are 5 steps, the first can consume `GraceTime` and the